jonwiggins/pepperon.ai/README.md

 pepperon.ai requires:
 - Python (>= 3.5)
 - NumPy (>= 1.11.0)
-- A love for data
+- A lot of Patience
 - Scipy (>= 0.11)
 - Pandas (>= 0.24)

 ### User Installation
-There's no 'pip' or 'conda' install, just yoink the file you want from this repo and paste it into your repo.
+There's no 'pip' or 'conda' install, just yoink the file you want from this repo and paste it into your project.

 ## Files

-### Clusterings
+### Cluster
 - kmeans++ ; for all you unlabeled data needs
 - Fowlkes-Mallows Index ; for comparing clusterings;
 - Purity Index ; for comparing clusterings